hackclub/hackmas-day-1/README.md

 ## Setup:

 **The following section assumes you have Node.js and npm installed on your computer.
-If you don't have them installed, please visit [Node.js official website](https://nodejs.org/) to download and install the latest LTS version.**
+If you don't have them installed, please visit the [Node.js official website](https://nodejs.org/) to download and install the latest LTS version.**

 This project uses npm@11.7.0, TypeScript, React 18, Tailwind CSS, and Next.js 13.
 You can create a new Next.js project with TypeScript by running the following command in your terminal: